phatak-dev/blog/_posts/2014-12-13-library-jar-mesos.md

   }
 {% endhighlight   %}

-*createServer* copies specified jar from it's path a temporary location.
+*createServer* copies specified jar from it's path to a temporary location.
 Also it populates *jarUris* string which contains all the jar URI's in a comma separated manner.

-### Passing jarUris to executor
+### Step 3 : Pass jarUris to executor

-We have to pass this uri's to the executor so that it can download the jars and add them to class path before it starts running tasks.
+We have to pass this uri's to the executor,so that it can download the jars and add them to class path before it starts running tasks.
 We pass it as the command line argument to the executor script as follows.

 {% highlight scala %}
  def getExecutorInfo(d: SchedulerDriver): ExecutorInfo = {
-    val scriptPath = System.getProperty("executor_script_path","~/run-executor.sh")
+    val scriptPath = System.getProperty("executor_script_path",
+    "~/run-executor.sh")
     ExecutorInfo.newBuilder().
       setCommand(CommandInfo.newBuilder().setValue("" +
       "/bin/sh "+scriptPath+ s" $jarUris"))